Gojer16/Gojer16/README.md

 I’m interested in the intersection of:

-- Software engineering
+- Software engineering.
-- Applied AI
+- Applied AI.
-- Data and decision systems
+- Data and decision systems.
-- Human-centered tools
+- Human-centered tools.

 If it improves how people think, build, or operate, I want to work on it.